4GeeksAcademy/html-tutorial-exercises-course/exercises/09-formatting-Text/README.md

 ## 📝 Instructions:

-1. Please write the code to replicate the exact same styles with pure html, use headings, paragraph, strong, blockquote, ul and li.
+1. Please write the code to replicate the exact same styles of the previous image with pure html, use headings, paragraph, strong, blockquote, ul and li.

+## 💡 Hints:

++ You should not add any CSS.

++ For the `<blockquote>` case, the stylings have been already applied in the same file.